IneffableNoesis/IneffableNoesis/README.md

 <div align="center">
-<h3>Please note that I do not partake in "fandoms" or join fan dominated spaces.
-Cosplays are just for looks while sitting in fandom areas is for sight-seeing.
-Leaving this here for those who won't read my Carrd.
-Do not be silly go read it it's important.</h3>
+<h3>I do not partake in "fandoms" or fan dominated spaces.
+Cosplays are for looks while sitting in fandom areas is for sight-seeing.
+Leaving this here for those who won't read my Carrd</h3>
 </div>

 <p align="center">☘︎